kubesphere/website/content/en/docs/devops-user-guide/how-to-use/pipeline-settings.md

   {{</ notice >}}

-- **No Concurrent Builds**.
+- **No concurrent builds**.
 If you check this option, you cannot run multiple builds concurrently.

 **Parametric Build**